 An ad hoc Working Group on FADs (Working Group) is established.

-This Working Group shall be multi-sectorial, involving various stakeholders such as scientists, fishery managers, fishing industry representatives, administrators and fishers.
+This Working Group shall be multi-sectorial, involving various stakeholders such as scientists, fishery managers, fishing industry representatives, administrators, representatives of non-governmental organizations, and fishers.
 Expressions of interest to participate in the Working Group shall be provided to the Director no later than 1 October 2015.

-To the highest degree possible, the Working Group shall conduct its work electronically or, if convenient and cost effective, in targeted face to face meetings.
+To the highest degree possible, the Working Group shall conduct its work electronically or, if convenient and cost effective, in targeted face to face meetings that take place in conjunction with other Commission meetings.

 The Working Group shall present an initial report of its findings at the 2017 meeting of the SAC.